 “There is no other meaning than the meaning of circulation” — Jean-Luc Nancy

 Black people love social media, and social media love black people.
-According to a 2015 Pew survey, 47 percent of Instagram users are black.
+According to a 2015 Pew survey, nearly half of black internet users use Instagram, as opposed to less than a quarter of white users.
 Twitter is more evenly distributed but still mostly minority-driven.
 Alongside the rise of the meme in internet culture, we have witnessed black-user-produced content drift toward center stage.
 Not only is blackness broadly attracted to the internet, technology, and the future at large — exemplified by the rich traditions of Afrofuturist literature, house music, hip-hop videos, and more — but the internet is a prime condition for black culture to thrive.

 What makes for this condition?
 Some, like Kodwo Eshun and John Akomfrah, say that the African diaspora prefigures digital networks in its effects on bodies and subjectivities.
 We, as black people, are no strangers to the alienation of a mediated selfhood.
 We have much experience with mass surveillance, a condition that the white avant-garde would have us believe is a recent development in state control.
 The diaspora is “a precursor to the post-industrial drive toward fluxes and deterritorialization,” as British Afrofuturists claim, meaning that blackness was always ahead of its time, always already a networked culture and always already dematerialized, thanks to the Middle Passage.
 In Black Marxism, Cedric Robinson wrote of the “ontological totality” or collective being of blackness — the preservation of which, he argued, is the primary charge of the Black Radical tradition.